tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 disable ECH.

-Otherwise, if both authentication and the handshake complete successfully, the client MUST perform the processing described below then abort the connection with an "ech_required" alert.
+Otherwise, if both authentication and the handshake complete successfully, the client then processes the server's response as follows.

-If the server supplied an "encrypted_client_hello" extension in its EncryptedExtensions message, the "retry_configs" field is processed as follows.
+If the server supplied an "encrypted_client_hello" extension in its EncryptedExtensions message, the client MUST check that it is syntactically valid and the client MUST abort the connection with a "decode_error" alert otherwise.
+If the extension is valid, the client MUST process the "retry_configs" from the extension as described below and then abort the connection with an "ech_required" alert.

 If at least one of the values contains a version supported by the client, it can regard the ECH keys as securely replaced by the server.
 It SHOULD retry the